yleeyilin/tp/docs/UserGuide.md

 Get started by following the steps in this user guide!
 Experience the difference today with PoochPlanner — the ultimate solution tailored to your needs.

 ## Introducing PoochPlanner
-PoochPlanner is your go-to address book, tailor-made for dog cafe owners like you.
+PoochPlanner is your go-to address book, tailor-made for dog cafe owners like yourself.
 With four main contact types — **person, staff, supplier, maintainer** — each equipped with its own set of attributes and functions, managing your contacts has never been easier.

 Contact | Definition and Examples
 --------|------------------
-Person | Any persons that do not fall under staff, supplier or maintainer.<br> E.g. neighbour, work friend Staff | Any full-time or part-time employee.<br> E.g. waiter, waitress, dishwasher Supplier | Any logistics partner that supplies stock for your dog cafe.<br> E.g. kibbles supplier, coffee beans supplier Maintainer | Any externally hired specialised personel that takes care of the dogs.<br> E.g. dog groomer, veterinarian
+Person | Any person that do not fall under staff, supplier or maintainer.<br> E.g. neighbour, work friend Staff | Any full-time or part-time employee working in your dog cafe.<br> E.g. waiter, waitress, dishwasher Supplier | Any logistics partner that supplies stock for your dog cafe.<br> E.g. kibbles supplier, coffee beans supplier Maintainer | Any externally hired specialised personel that takes care of the dogs.<br> E.g. dog groomer, veterinarian

 <div style="page-break-after: always;"></div>

 But our commitment to improving your contact management experience doesn't end here.
-In addition to the essential functionalities like adding contacts, searching for contacts, editing contacts, deleting contacts, viewing help menus, listing all contacts, clearing contacts lists, undoing commands, and redoing commands, **PoochPlanner** comes loaded with extra features.
+In addition to the essential functionalities such as adding contacts, searching for contacts, editing contacts, deleting contacts, viewing help menus, listing all contacts, clearing all contacts, undoing commands, and redoing commands, **PoochPlanner** comes loaded with extra features.
 You can now pin important contacts, jot down notes, set reminders, rate and even sort your contacts - all to ensure a seamless and efficient workflow tailored to your needs as a busy dog cafe owner.

 Feature | Purpose
 --------|------------------
 Pin/Unpin | Pin/Unpin contacts so that you can easily access your important contacts.
 Note | Add notes to contacts so that you can keep track of all of your important details.
-Remind | View reminders of upcoming deadlines so that you never miss any of your tasks.
+Remind | View reminders of upcoming deadlines so that you will never miss any of your tasks.
-Rate | Add ratings to your contacts so that you can easily track their performance.
+Rate | Add ratings to your contacts so that you can easily track the performances of your contacts.
 Sort | View your contacts in a sorted list so that you can easily filter and locate your contacts.

 <div style="page-break-after: always;"></div>